sah/java-tutorial/00-Introduction.md

 Run your first test suite
 ---
-Now that Maven is installed and your archetype is created, let's run our first suite of tests in parallel, with the following command (`paratest` is simply a wrapper around PHPUnit that allows us to run multiple sessions in parallel):
+Now that Maven is installed and your archetype is created, let's run our tests:

 <!-- SAUCE:INCLUDE:run_maven -->